Doctors, hospitals expect some confusion as Obamacare plans start

 Some healthcare companies are trying to get ahead of potential problems as well.

-The pharmacy chain Walgreen Co said on Monday it would allow consumers who had not yet received plan identification numbers from their insurers to get prescriptions at no upfront cost in January, if they could provide evidence of their coverage or pharmacy staff could otherwise confirm it.
+The pharmacy chain Walgreen Co said on Monday that it would allow consumers who have not yet received a plan identification number from their insurer to get prescriptions at no upfront cost in January, if they can provide evidence of their coverage or pharmacy staff can otherwise confirm it.

 HOSPITALS READY FOR CHANGE

-Hospital executives said they were ready for potential hiccups with the newly insured.
+Hospital executives, meanwhile, said they were ready for potential hiccups with the newly insured.

 "Hospitals feel like they're pretty well prepared because they've had systems in place and tools in place to work through these sorts of issues," said Jeff Goldman, vice president of coverage policy for the American Hospital Association.
 "We expect an uptick in volume, but we don't think it's anything beyond what most hospitals are prepared to handle."

-At New York's Montefiore Medical Center, staffers were trained on how the new healthcare plans work, partly so they could help patients resolve any coverage issues, said Lynn Richmond, the medical center's chief of staff.
+At New York's Montefiore Medical Center, staffers were trained on how the new healthcare plans work in part so they can help patients resolve any coverage issues, said Lynn Richmond, the medical center's chief of staff.

 "There's not a lot of active worry on our part," Richmond said.
 "We feel ready to manage the hiccups."